 How do you make them all work together while still being able to produce unique content across each channel?

-According to Marketing Evolution, as the name suggests, omnichannel marketing is the seamless integration of a business’ various channels through branding, messaging and online and offline touchpoints to help consumers move through the sales funnel.
+As the name suggests, omnichannel marketing is the seamless integration of a business’ various channels through branding, messaging and online and offline touchpoints to help consumers move through the sales funnel.

 The obvious one is the cohesion between your business channels in terms of the brand strategy and identity.